 - Avoid direct sunlight or ultraviolet rays from sunbeds on the site of infection, i.e. no nude sunbathing!
 If you have cold sores (facial herpes simplex), use a sunblock to protect your skin.

 - Join SPHERE and ask for the ‘Tips to Prevent Recurrences’ – two sides of A4.
 Sample issue of the magazine can be read here.

 - Talking to someone else who has personal experience of herpes simplex can be helpful.
 Join the HVA, come to meetings and/or call our helpline: 0845 123 2305.
 Experience, advice, understanding and useful information are just a call away.

-You will see plenty of internet sites offering dubious ‘treatments’ that are unnecessary and probably have no effect.
-Our “Tips to prevent recurrences” is a two-page list of self-help suggestions for treating gential herpes.
+There are plenty of internet sites offering dubious ‘treatments’ that are unnecessary and probably have no effect.
+Our “Tips to prevent recurrences” is a two-page list of self-help suggestions for treating genital herpes.
 We also produce leaflets on “Stress”, “Boosting Immunity”, and reports of our trials on “Olive Leaf Extract” and “Eleutherococcus senticosus” (Elagen).
 Members can order these when they join.